 lar, the global network of ground-based sun/sky photometers, AERosol RObotic NETwork (AERONET), has no operating sites

-50 near Aralkum, presumably because of the region’s remoteness and uninhabitable condition.
+50 near Aralkum, presumably because of the region’s remoteness.
 The two operational AERONET sites in Central Asia—Issyk-Kul and Dushanbe—are located too far away to provide representative measurements of the saline dust from Aralkum (Semenov et al., 2005; Rupakheti et al., 2020).
 AERONET serves two important purposes.
 First, it provides the climatological aerosol information needed to specify season- and region-dependent aerosol optical models used in many satellite retrieval algorithms (Dubovik et al., 2002).
 Second, AERONET data are used as benchmark for validating satellite

 55 retrievals.
 Consequently, the a priori assumptions about aerosol microphysical properties in satellite algorithms may not ac- curately capture the unique dust properties over Aralkum.
-The lack of ground truth also prevents an evaluation of satellite products performance in characterizing the saline dust from Aralkum.
+The lack of ground truth also prevents an evaluation of satellite products’ performance in characterizing the saline dust from Aralkum.
 In general, satellite algorithms are optimized for global performance, but they may exhibit significant local biases when the local prevailing aerosol conditions deviate substantially from satellite algorithm assumptions on aerosol properties.

 60 Large-scale dust monitoring has relied on satellite retrievals over ocean basins frequently affected by continental dust out- flow.
 For dust sources located deep within continental interiors such as Central Asia, observing airborne dust from space is more challenging due to difficulty in separating the surface contribution from the top-of-the-atmosphere (TOA) radiance mea- surements.
 Central Asia comprises a range of dust sources with varying sediment abundance and erodibility, including sandy and hilly deserts, desert steppes, salt flats, and ephemeral or dry lakes (Xi and Sokolik, 2015a, b).
 These regions feature het-